Francesco149/gopher/blog/000006-matrix-without-webshit.md

 # compiling QuickMedia from source
 if your distro doesn't package QuickMedia, here's how to build from source

-first of all install git
+first of all install git and libgit (also install development headers if that applies to your distro, for example libgit2-dev on ubuntu)

 now run these commands: